 MUnet central video conferencing services support full High Definition (HD) conferencing at 720p or 1080p.
 All HD endpoints are capable of a four way video call.
 Support for video calls with more than four concurrent endpoints is provided by a 20 port Multi Point Control units supporting full HD.

-Web Conferencing for virtual classrooms is provided by the Blackboard Collaborate.
+Web Conferencing for virtual classrooms is provided by the Microsoft Teams.
 This service provides a full virtual classroom experiences with student breakout rooms, lecture recording/archiving, and poll/question/quizzing during on-demand archived sessions.
 Rooms are also available for campus meetings and other event functions.